ronnyml/snowplow-wiki/technical-documentation/1a-trackers/android-tracker/Android-Tracker.md

 // Create a Tracker with all options
 Tracker t2 = new Tracker
         .TrackerBuilder(e2, "myNamespace", "myAppId")
-        .base64(false) // Optional - Defines if we use base64 encoding
+        .base64(false) // Optional - defines if we use base64 encoding
-        .platform(DevicePlatforms.Mobile) // Optional - Defines what platform the event will report to be on .subject(new Subject()) // Optional - A subject which contains values appended to every event .build();
+        .platform(DevicePlatforms.Mobile) // Optional - defines what platform the event will report to be on .subject(new Subject()) // Optional - a subject which contains values appended to every event .build();
 ```